 Display Options for Personalizing the Reading Experience

-By customizing how information is presented, learners can reduce the effort it takes them to read the information in e-books, web pages and other documents.
+By customizing how information is presented, learners can reduce the effort it takes them to read the information in web pages, ebooks and other documents.
 They can then dedicate more of their mental resources to actually understanding the content.
-A good starting point for finding a good feature match for an individual learner is to explore the display options in popular e-reader apps.

 Reading on the Web